wtbates99/tabletalk/docs/dev/providers.rst

 .. code-block:: yaml

     provider:
       type: bigquery
       project_id: your-gcp-project-id
       # Choose one of the following authentication methods:

       # Option 1: Use service account key file
       credentials: /path/to/service-account-key.json

       # Option 2: Use default credentials
       use_default_credentials: true

-This will create a BigQuery client instance with the project ID and credentials.
+This configuration creates a BigQuery client instance with the specified project ID and credentials.

 Context Example
+^^^^^^^^^^^^^^^

 .. code-block:: yaml

     name: sales_context  # Name of the context
     datasets:
       - name: operations_dataset
         tables:
           - customers  # Table within the dataset
           - orders

 SQLite
 ~~~~~~